PopovMP/logger/README.md

 ## Options

-The `filename` option sets the log filename.
+The `filepath` option sets the log filepath.

 The `init` method accepts an options `options` parameter.
 It has two property `tee: boolean` and `suppress: string[]`.